 We continued by presenting water, ground, and air pollution, and then we discussed the consequences together.
 We created a mind map of the consequences, which finally lead to creating a mind map of climate change results and effects.
 This part of the workshop connected all the information into one big learning block.

-Throughout the whole workshop, whenever a problem was presented, the students were asked to brainstorm a possible solution for it.
+Throughout the whole workshop, whenever we presented a problem, the students brainstormed a possible solution for it.

-Finally, to conclude our lesson, we played a quiz on Kahoot reviewed what we learned today, and by using a quiz, we increased student engagement.
-Our Kahoot password was lost, so we quickly organized two groups, and we did the quiz in an old-fashioned way!
+Finally, to conclude our lesson, we played a quiz on Kahoot.
+We reviewed what we learned today, and by using a quiz, we increased student engagement.
+Sadly, we lost our Kahoot password, so we quickly organized two groups, and we did the quiz in an old-fashioned way!

-We had very little time and a lot of content to cover, but we managed to touch all important aspects of climate change and environmental pollution.
-The school doesn’t use paper, and it recycles all plastic, so the students already had a lot of knowledge, and they were eager to learn more.
+We had very little time and a lot of content to cover.
+Despite that, we managed to touch all important aspects of climate change and environmental pollution.
+The school doesn’t use paper, and it recycles all plastic.
+Because of all this, the students already had a lot of knowledge, and they were eager to learn more.

-Stay tuned for the report of the second workshop, which was much more interactive, and it covered the topic of renewable energy resources.
+Stay tuned for the report of the second workshop!
+It was much more interactive, and it covered the topic of renewable energy resources.

 What do you think about approaching the environmental crisis through interactive workshops?
-Is environmental awareness developed seamlessly through interaction?
+Is it possible to develop environmental awareness seamlessly through interaction?
 Let me know in the comments!